Scale your business with our modular plugins.

 This will help you optimize the images you upload and save space on your server.

-Bonus: How to see the thumbnails that your WordPress site generates?
+Bonus: How to view the thumbnails generated by your WordPress site?

-- Some hosts allow you to view the directory of all the files using the File count in the File Manager.
+1. Some hosts allow you to view the directory of all the files using the File Count in the File Manager.

-- Another alternative is to use an FTP client to check the number of files in the Uploads folder.
+2. Another alternative is to use an FTP client to check the number of files in the Uploads folder.
 If you have images stored in different months or years, you will need to add the number of files to get the total.
-The number of thumbnails you have will be the difference between the total number of images and the files you have in the Media Library.
+The number of thumbnails you have will be the difference between the total number of images and the number of files in the Media Library.

-Another way to identify the thumbnails is by having a look at the names of the files.
-In most cases, thumbnails take the name of the parent image plus the dimensions.
-For example, if you have an image called “test-image.jpg”, the thumbnail that’s 150×150 pixels will be called “test-image-150×150.jpg”.
+Another way to identify the thumbnails is by examining the file names.
+In most cases, thumbnails are named after the parent image, followed by the dimensions.
+For example, if you have an image called “test-image.jpg”, the thumbnail, which is 150×150 pixels, will be called “test-image-150×150.jpg”.

 In any case, if you can’t figure out how many images you have on your site, you can contact your hosting company and ask them for help.